httpdss/collectd-web/README.md

 Collectd-web is licensed under Apache 2.0.
 Please see the [LICENSE](LICENSE) file for more information.

+## 💰 Funding

+If you find this project useful and would like to support its development, please consider making a donation via [PayPal](https://www.paypal.me/httpdss).

+Your support is greatly appreciated!

 ## 📝 Contributing

 We welcome contributions!
 Please see the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for more information on how to get involved.